Medowhill/pl_articles/en/2/index.md

 ### Scala REPL

 After installing Scala, type `scala` in a command line to execute the Scala REPL.
 The term "REPL" stands for "**r**ead, **e**val, **p**rint, and **l**oop."
-It is a program, which reads a line from a user, evaluates the code, prints the result, and goes back to the first.
+It is a program that reads a line from a user, evaluates the code, prints the result, and goes back to the first.
 Languages with interpreters used to support REPLs but, nowadays, languages with compilers also supports REPLs.
 In the Scala REPL, for every line of input, the Scala compiler compiles the code and the REPL shows the result of the execution.

 ```scala
 scala> 0